 Tiniara is sent off to be a harem girl and sex toy for the gladiators while Amethea is interrogated by Arrakur himself, who orders her to take her clothes off but when he tries to kiss her she bites his face.

 Arrakur doesn’t kill her for this insolence, instead, he sends her to his chief torturer and we are “treated” to the film’s most bizarre scene as Amethea is tied spread eagle on a rack while some kind of mechanized steel gauntlet is aimed at her chest.

-If this scene comes across as a tad fucked up how she escapes is even more so; the twisted bastard decides to move onto the sexual assault portion of his torture regime but when he starts screwing her Amethea clamps down on his dick with her super vagina muscles and she refuses to stop squeezing his manhood until he releases her hands.
-Of course when he does she kicks him into a nearby vat of acid.
+If this scene comes across as a tad fucked up you will find how she escapes being even more so as the twisted bastard decides to move onto the sexual assault portion of his torture regime but when he starts screwing her Amethea clamps down on his dick with her super vagina muscles and she tells him that she won’t stop squeezing his manhood until he releases her hands.
+Of course, when he does she kicks him into a nearby vat of acid.

 The big finale has the gladiators being betrayed by one of their own but just as all seems lost the rebels show up and a brainwashed Taramis plants a dagger in the back of Arrakur saving Amethea from getting her head lopped off.

 I’ve seen my fair share of cheesy exploitation films but this one takes the cake, it would have been better off if they had just gone ahead and made this thing into an outright porno.
 The action scenes were terrible with the only thing worse than the lame sword fighting would be the acting which was more wooden than the swords.
 As heroes go Amethea is about the worst imaginable as she fails almost constantly at everything she attempts and even at the end she has to be saved during her fight with the chief villain.
 The only saving grace here is we get to see poor mentally shattered Taramis get her revenge.